statcourses/dsEssex/README.md

-The `dsEssex` R package includes a variety of *data examples*, *case-studies*, *R package dependencies* and *practical sheets* that can facilitate teaching data science in labs, workshops, and classes.
-The easiest way of downloading and installing the `dsEssex` R package is by running the following code lines into your R session.
+The `dsEssex` R package includes a variety of *data examples*, *case-studies*, *R package dependencies* and *practical sheets* that can facilitate teaching data science in lectures, labs, workshops, and classes.
+The easiest way to install the `dsEssex` R package is by running the following code lines into your R session:

 ``` r
 # required only once per machine!